alessandropellegrini/acm-sigsim-pads/_2022/index.md

 SIGSIM PADS provides a unique forum for reporting and discussing research results and important topics of interest to the M&S community.
 SIGSIM PADS is the flagship conference of ACM's Special Interest Group on Simulation and Modeling (SIGSIM) and is fully sponsored by that organization.

-{% assign moreinfo = "The SIGSIM PADS Community is thankful to Prof. Osman Balci for having served for several years as the webmaster of the conference.
+{% assign moreinfo = "The SIGSIM PADS Community is thankful to Prof. Osman Balci for having served for many years as the webmaster of the conference.
 Thanks Osman for having kept us all connected!" | split: '|' %}
 {% include guy.html     picture="OsmanBalci.jpg"
                         additional_lines=moreinfo %}